 The aviation sector mirrors this worrying pattern.
-In 2019, the CO2 emissions from flights departing from airports in the EU27+EFTA countries amounted to 147 million tonnes, marking a 34 percent increase compared to the levels in 2005.^[2] These statistics are not just numbers on a page; they are a clarion call for urgent action.
+In 2019, the CO_2 emissions from flights departing from airports in the EU27+EFTA countries amounted to 147 million tonnes, marking a 34 percent increase compared to the levels in 2005.
+These statistics are not just numbers on a page; they are a clarion call for urgent action.
 If Europe is to uphold its commitment to the Paris Agreement and to become a global leader in climate action, it is imperative to increase efforts to transform the transport sector.

-With the European Green Deal, the von der Leyen Commission has adopted a major reform proposal to decrease overall emissions within the European Union.
+With the European Green Deal's adoption in December 2019, the von der Leyen Commission introduced a major reform proposal aimed at reducing the European Union's overall emissions.
 The goal is to achieve carbon neutrality by 2050 with an intermediate goal of reducing greenhouse gas emissions by 55 percent by 2030 compared to 1990 levels.
 This includes a reduction of emissions of cars by 55 percent by 2030, as well as concrete targets for the establishment of a charging infrastructure for electrical vehicles.
 It also aims at a 100 percent reduction target for 2035 for new vans and new cars.
 Also, from 2026 onwards road transport is supposed to be covered by the emissions trading system (ETS).
 The EU Commission has also suggested covering aviation under the ETS and promotes the usage of so-called sustainable fuels for planes.

 Yet, critics have argued that the European Green Deal is still not enough to decrease greenhouse gas emissions significantly, especially when it comes to the transport sector.
 The inclusion of road transport in emissions trading from 2026 onwards and proposals for carbon pricing in the aviation sector are steps in this direction, but the overall impact on emission reduction remains a point of concern.
 The ETS has proven to be largely ineffective due to an oversupply of allowances and low carbon prices, which have undermined the system's intended incentives for reducing greenhouse gas emissions.
 If and to what extent fossil fuel substitutes represent viable alternatives for the aviation sector remains unproven and unlikely for the foreseeable future.
 Moreover, the resistance of exporting countries like Germany (and especially the German liberal party) has already watered down the Green Deal.
-The goal to reduce CO_2 emissions from trucks and buses by 90 percent from 2040 onwards has been adapted so that those operating with e-fuels can be approved without a time limit.
+The goal to reduce CO2 emissions from trucks and buses by 90 percent from 2040 onwards has been adapted so that those operating with e-fuels can be approved without a time limit.
+Automotive industry associations, such as ACEA, have advocated for the relaxation of previously established European CO2 emissions targets, a stance recently supported by German Chancellor Olaf Scholz.
+Meanwhile, agricultural regulations under the Green Deal have also been softened following widespread farmers' protests in 2023-2024 across countries including Poland, Germany, and the Netherlands.^[10]